Theri (film): Music

-The film's soundtrack and score is composed by G. V. Prakash Kumar.
-In addition to being his second collaboration with Vijay and Atlee, the film also marked Prakash's 50th project as a composer.
 Soon after his inclusion in the project, Prakash started composing the songs during November 2014 and completed work within January 2016.
 In his micro-blogging page, the composer said that all the tracks in the film are "trend-setting", and featured songs recorded by veteran composer Deva, actor-director T. Rajendar, Uthara Unnikrishnan and the actor Vijay himself.
-The album featured seven tracks, with lyrics written by Pulamaipithan, Na.
-Muthukumar, Pa.
-Vijay, Kabilan, Rokesh, R. Thiyagarajan and Arunraja Kamaraj.
 It was released on 20 March 2016 by Think Music.
 The release coincided with a promotional event held at Sathyam Cinemas in Chennai, with the presence of the cast and crew.
 Irrespective of the full songs, a bonus track titled "Hey Aasmaan" was released on 10 April 2016.

 Marketing

 Promotional stills from the film released on 15 January 2016, coinciding with Pongal.
-The official teaser was unveiled on 5 February 2016.
 The teaser which was initially uploaded on the midnight of 5 February, was removed after copyright claims from an anonymous channel, but was later restored by the technical team.
 The teaser received praise from fans and celebrities, and garnered 1.5 million views within 24 hours of its release.